Yashitta/ETC-5512_Assignment_4/README.md

 - GitHub (SSH): git@github.com:Yashitta/ETC-5512_Assignment_4.git

 Each version reflects a meaningful stage in development (e.g. draft write-up, visualisation, styling), as documented in the Quarto file and Git commit history.

+Note: Alongside the GitHub repository, .qmd files for each version (v1 to v4) have also been included in this submission to document the iterative process.